Triston Casas Player Props: Red Sox vs. Guardians

-The Boston Red Sox, including Triston Casas (.265 batting average in his past 10 games), battle starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.
+Triston Casas -- with a slugging percentage of .303 in his past 10 games, including zero home runs) -- will be in action for the Boston Red Sox against the Cleveland Guardians, with Aaron Civale on the hill, on June 8 at 7:10 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his last game against the Guardians.
+He had a hitless showing in his last game (0-for-4) against the Guardians.

 Triston Casas Game Info & Props vs. the Guardians